 “B-Bomb?!”
 The kid began running on his own after Faith let go of him.
 His will to fight back had faded away really fast after hearing that.

 “Unfortunately.”
-Faith could feel cold sweat slowly run down his forehead.
+Cold sweat slowly ran down Faith's forehead.
 “A bomb would probably be the best case scenario.”

-After running beyond the rooms with the cells and past a large corridor, both found themselves in a larger room with a set of stairs leading to an area down below.
+After running beyond the rooms with the cells and past a large corridor, both found themselves in a wide, open space with a set of stairs leading to an area down below.

-Faith pulled the boy closer, held him by his waist tightly and jumped towards the floor below without using the stairs.
+Faith pulled the boy closer, held him by his waist and took a dive towards the floor below, not even bothering to try the stairs.

 In that moment, the boulder following them crashed against the stairs and finally came to a stop.
-Just as Faith expected, an explosion followed, blowing up some of the stairs into pieces.
+Just as Faith expected, an explosion followed, blowing up the stairs into pieces.

 The brown haired boy couldn’t help but scream as they both descended through the air with nothing to cushion the fall.

-Faith was already prepared- or so he thought.
+Faith was prepared- or so he thought.
 He had noticed a large wooden clock on the lower floor.
-His intention had been to hold on to it as they fell, however, he didn’t account for the weight of the kid making the fall faster.
+He had intended to hold on to it as they fell; however, he didn’t account for the weight of the kid making the fall faster.
 Faith’s hand missed to reach the top of the clock by millimeters.